dir-zip/community/README.md

 ## 🤝 Contributing

-Contributions of all types are more than welcome; if you are interested in contributing code, feel free to check out our GitHub [Issues][github-issues-link] and [Projects][github-project-link].
+Contributions of all types are more than welcome; if you are interested in contributing code, feel free to check out our GitHub Issues.

 ## 📝 License